twalker/3x5_tractyl/v2/readme.md

 ---
 # Build

-1. Flash MCU, connect sensor, and test trackball
+1. Flash MCU, connect sensor, and test trackball (DONE)
-2. Glue ceramic balls to crater
+2. Glue ceramic balls to crater (DONE)
+3. Update Wiring Diagram
-3. Use test print to prototype wiring technique with diodes
+4. Use test print to prototype wiring technique with diodes
-4. Glue hotswap sockets
+5. Glue hotswap sockets
-5. Wire rows and columns
+6. Wire rows and columns
    - Rows will be composed of diodes with legs (end near center, current outward)
    - Columns use small connector wires
-6. Wire TRRS and Reset button
+7. Wire TRRS and Reset button
-7. Wire Rows and columns
+8. Wire Rows and columns
-8. Write custom firmware for 38 keys (3x5_4)
+9. Refactor keymap for 38 keys (3x5_4)

 ### Custom firmware